jeremylt/personal_website/_sources/index.rst.txt

 ********************************************************************************

 I am a research software engineer, applied mathematician, and STEM educator.
-My experience includes statistical analysis for the U.S. Air Force and performance portable software development for physics based simulations on exascale hardware as part of centers funded by grants from the Department of Energy.
+My experience includes `performance portable software development <https://ceed.exascaleproject.org/>`_ for `physics based simulations <https://micromorph.gitlab.io/>`_ on exascale hardware as part of centers funded by grants from the Department of Energy and statistical analysis for the `U.S. Air Force <https://en.wikipedia.org/wiki/49th_Test_and_Evaluation_Squadron>`_.
-I have professional experience in C, Rust, Python, C++, CUDA, Julia, Fortran, and R, as well as experience teaching several other languages.
+I have professional experience in C, Rust, Python, C++, CUDA, Julia, Fortran, and R, among other languages.
-I have taught at the U.S. Air Force Academy and University of Colorado at Boulder, and I am a mentor online at freeCodeCamp.
+I have taught at the `U.S. Air Force Academy <https://www.usafa.edu/department/mathematics/>`_ and University of `Colorado at Boulder <https://www.colorado.edu/amath/>`_, and I am a mentor online at `freeCodeCamp <https://www.freecodecamp.org/>`_.

 Software
 ********************************************************************************